charlesLoder/charlesLoder/README.md

 ## Problem Solver

 What draws the two above together is my love of solving problems.
 Whether it is making a complex app or creating simple components, wherever there is a challenge, I want to solve it!

+**Some solutions I'm proud of 🎉**

+- This [collection of notebooks on stylometry](https://github.com/charlesLoder/stylometry) using fine-tuning of AI models to help solve the issue of how to get library style image descriptions to use as metadata.